kirajano/wiki-streams/README.md

 EMIT CHANGES;
 ```

-Setup a stream for geo regions according to 'ISO 3166-1 alpha-2':
+Setup a stream for geo regions according to 'ISO 3166-1 alpha-2'.
+It is not possible to map countries to languages and hence the map visualisation does not make a lot of sense.
+Nevertheless, some countires were mapped for demo purposes to provide insights ('en' is mapped to 'US' - sorry UK):
 ```
 CREATE STREAM recentchange_geo
    WITH (